 Frequently Asked Questions

 Once you have identified a genuine business need, the factors set out below should be considered prior a purchase.
 It is important to understand the financial impact before committing to a purchase and acquiring relevant approval prior the purchase.
-The Purchasing Department are always available to provide help and advice on any aspect of the P2P process.
+The Procurement Department are always available to provide help and advice on any aspect of the P2P process.

 In this section, you will find information to use when assessing the need for the new equipment or service.